codewithz/cwz-kafka-training-resources/README.md

 Task 1
   1. Create a topic called as your_company_orders [the topic contains 3 partitions and 2 RF]
-  2. Listed below is the list of states in USA, you need to generate 25000 records of orders where key is the state and value is order value between [$200 -- $2000]
+  2. Listed below is the list of states in USA, you need to generate 25000 records of orders where key is the state and value is order value between [$200 -- $2000] (choose randomly)
      <code>
        String stateString =
 				"AK,AL,AZ,AR,CA,CO,CT,DE,FL,GA," +